savonet/book/audio.md

   disabled by default because some players assume that there will be one stream, and thus stop when they see metadata.
-- `on_file_change`: this specifies a function which can be used to execute an action when a file is created or removed, which can typically to upload segments to a webserver when they are created and remove them when they are not in use anymore.
+- `on_file_change`: this specifies a function which can be used to execute an action when a file is created, updated, or deleted, which can typically be used to upload segments to a webserver when they are created and remove them when they are not in use anymore.
 This function takes an argument labeled `state` and the name of the file concerned.
 The `state` is a string which can be

-  - `"opened"`: we have opened the file to start writing on it,
+  - `"created"`: a new segment file has been created,
-  - `"closed"`: we have finished writing to the file (and it could thus be uploaded to a server),
+  - `"updated"`: the playlist file has been updated,
-  - `"removed"`: we have removed the file (and it could thus be removed from the server).
+  - `"deleted"`: a segment file has been deleted (and could be removed from the server).

   A simple example of such a function would be